The Bonkle Congregation

-During this period Allanton Church had its own Missionary Preacher who conducted the Sunday Services, but the services of the minister at Bonkle was still required on occasions.
+During this period Allanton Church had its own Missionary Preacher who conducted the Sunday Services, but the services of the minister at Bonkle were still required on occasions.
 By request of the Bonkle Church Session, the supervision of Allanton Church was transferred to Calderhead Church, Shotts, in 1964.

 The Scout troop, which had been formed in 1914 by Rev. G. Fraser, used the wooden "Scout Hut" in the village.
-This was still under a Board of Trustees of Bonkle Church but at a Board meeting on 15th March, 1964, it was decided to transfer responsibility for the Scout Hut to the General Scout Council..
+This was still under a Board of Trustees of Bonkle Church but at a Board meeting on 15th March, 1964, it was decided to transfer responsibility for the Scout Hut to the General Scout Council.
 Burgess and Smith, Solicitors, informed the board on 14th April, 1964 that this had been carried out.

-Although the hall had previously been enlarged it had left it "L" shaped and had not greatly increased the usefulness of the hall.
+Although the hall had previously been enlarged, it had been left "L" shaped and this had not greatly increased the usefulness of the hall.
 At the Annual General Meeting of the Congregation in 1967 there was a discussion about increasing the accommodation.
 A committee was formed to consider this matter.
 Proposals were put forward for modifying the existing hall by removing the wall between the hall and the entrance corridor, giving a squarer hall.
 As this was the original outer wall of the hall and supported the roof, expensive and difficult construction work was involved.
 Other proposals included construction of a completely new hall, perhaps of "prefabricated" construction.
 Due to lack of funding, the project was abandoned.

-In March, 1970, the Nurses' Cottage in Newmains was sold by the local Nursing Association and a sum of £553, being part of the sum realised, was donated to Bonkle Church.
+In March, 1970, the Nurse’s Cottage in Newmains was sold by the local Nursing Association and a sum of £553, being part of the sum realised, was donated to Bonkle Church.

 Due to his infirmity, Mr McMillan retired on health grounds in September, 1970, having served the Bonkle Congregation for 10 years.
 On retirement, he set up residence in Helensburgh, where he died on 30 August, 1978.
 On his death his widow returned to Bonkle and was a familiar figure about the Church and Village until her death on 29 November, 1994